Menonn0228/Reflector-IOS/GUIDE.md

 ### RSSService
-This class uses the  [Alamofire](https://github.com/Alamofire/Alamofire) dependency to make network requests to fetch RSS Feeds.
+~~This class no longer uses the  [Alamofire](https://github.com/Alamofire/Alamofire) dependency to make network requests to fetch RSS Feeds.~~

-When creating networking requests, this class is where you create those methods to do the knitty gritty stuff.
+This class uses SwiftUI's built-in URLSessions framework  to make network requests to fetch RSS Feeds.
+When fetching articles from an RSS feed, this class does the nitty gritty stuff for you.
-That way, when you are wanting to actually *fetch* the data, all you have to do is call the methodts within the class.
+When you are wanting to actually *fetch* the data, all you have to do is call the methodts within the class.

 RSSService is a **Singleton object**.
 This means only one instance needs to be created and it can then be accesses anywhere in the project. **Do not** create a new instance of RSSService.
 Just call  its `shared` property in order to use its methods.